linode/apl-docs/docs/inst-cli.md

 ## 5. Configuration

-Configuration can be performed much easier through the Otomi Console.
-So if you have a license please refer to the [Otomi Console](/docs/otomi-console/) documentation.
+Configuration can be performed much easier through the Otomi Console, so please refer to the [Otomi Console](/docs/otomi-console/) documentation.

-Not all configuration is (yet) exposed through the console however, so please look at the values repo's `env/*` files to edit the configuration files.
+However, not all configuration is (yet) exposed through the console, so please look at the values repo's `env/*` files to edit the configuration files.

 Important things to note: